JanneMattila/www/docs/_posts/2024/05/2024-05-27-automations-with-azure-pipelines-or-github-actions.markdown

 After you have successfully validated and created the service connection, you can use it in your pipelines.

-Here's an example of a pipeline that runs on a schedule:
+Here's an example pipeline that runs on a schedule:

 ```yaml
 schedules: